Skip to content

 If a plugin exists and the dependency is referenced in the configuration file, but its custom dependency finder does not detect it, then that’s a false positive.
 Please open a pull request or issue to fix it.

-Adding the configuration file as an entry file pattern may be a temporary stopgap that fixes your situation, but it’s better to create a new plugin or fix an existing one.
+Solution: adding the configuration file as an entry file pattern may be a temporary stopgap that fixes your situation, but it’s better to create a new plugin or fix an existing one.

 Unreachable code